 - There are connecting rooms available – which can be requested and guaranteed when traveling with kids.

 - There is a decent size arcade/game room and good size Disney store on the grounds.

-- The rooms are nothing special.
-They are fairly small with two queen beds.
-But the decor is cute, they are kept very clean and the housekeeping service is very nice!
-If the housekeepers are not too overbooked for the day and have extra time to spare, they do a fabulous job of sprucing up your room Disney style.
-One lady took all the toys in the room, including my daughters princess dress, to create a window display that greeted us when we returned!
+- Rooms are kept very clean and the housekeeping service is very nice!
+If housekeeping isn’t too busy, they do a fabulous job of adding magical touches.
+One lady used all the toys in our room to create a window display.
+It was such a fun greeting when we returned!
 There are always cute little animals or Mickeys formed out of the towels.
 UPDATE: In recent years this has become less common.

-- Pack and Plays are provided, so that is one less thing to have to bring with you!
+- Pack and Plays are available, so that is one less thing to have to bring with you!

-- Disney tickets can be purchased right at the front desk and added right onto your room key.
+- Disney tickets can be purchased right at the front desk and added right onto your magic band.